bert/gnucap-examples/002/README.md

 The previous example covers enough concepts to model arbitrarily complex networks of resistors and sources.
 These are essentially linear circuits that have no relation to time.

 A more elaborate example is presented below:

-NETWORK OF RESISTORS AND VOLTAGE SOURCES
+	.title NETWORK OF RESISTORS AND VOLTAGE SOURCES
 	V1 2 1 10
 	V2 4 3 5
 	V3 0 3 3